gilcrest/diygoapi/README.md

 ### Errors

 Handling errors is really important in Go.
 Errors are first class citizens and there are many different approaches for handling them.
-Initially I started off basing my error handling almost entirely on a [blog post from Rob Pike](https://commandcenter.blogspot.com/2017/12/error-handling-in-upspin.html) and created a carve-out from his code to meet my needs.
-It served me well for a long time, but found over time I wanted a way to easily get a stacktrace of the error, which led me to Dave Cheney's [https://github.com/pkg/errors](https://github.com/pkg/errors) package.
-I now use a combination of the two.
+I have based my error handling on a [blog post from Rob Pike](https://commandcenter.blogspot.com/2017/12/error-handling-in-upspin.html) and have modified it to meet my needs.
+The post is many years old now, but I find the lessons there still hold true at least for my requirements.

 #### Error Requirements